HarshitsSri/FULL-STACK-DEVELOPMENT/readme.txt

                         use .attributes to know how many attributes are of the tag or selected object use .getattribute("")-to know the value of particular attribute use .setattribute("","") - use to change the value of a certain attribute.
+17-06-2025

+                    LETS START JQUERRY
+                    What is JQuerry?
+                    JQuerry is a library used to for shortening the code of js for example in js if we have to select an element then in js we have to use the document.querrySelector("h1") rather than just using a JQuerry or $ sign for here u have to use $("h1") and also if we have to locate we can use $("#div-1 h2")-to select the h2 of div-1

+                    to incoporate jquerry in your website use cdn of jquerry similar to bootstrap.